danheeks/ink2ngc/README.md

 # ink2ngc
-Inkscape extension to save .ngc file for milling machine
+Inkscape extension to save .ngc file for milling machine.

+GPL license.

 This was hacked from a "unicorn" inkscape extension which made g-code for a 3d printer.